opencv/opencv/doc/tutorials/app/animations.markdown

 ## Summary

 The cv::imreadanimation and cv::imwriteanimation functions make it easy to work with animated images by loading frames into an cv::Animation structure, allowing frame-by-frame processing.
-With these functions, you can load, process, and save frames from animated formats like AVIF, PNG, and WebP.
+With these functions, you can load, process, and save frames from animated formats like AVIF, APNG, and WebP.